 Acupuncture Offers Relief from the Side Effects of Cancer Treatments

 Recent studies have shown that Acupuncture, a component of traditional Chinese Medicine, is very effective at reducing the symptoms and side effects from chemotherapy, surgery and radiation therapies for cancer.
-Side effects from cancer treatments can include dry mouth, pain, fatigue, nausea, vomiting, diarrhea, constipation, night sweats, insomnia, and anxiety.
+Side effects from cancer treatments can include neuropathy, dry mouth, pain, fatigue, nausea, vomiting, diarrhea, constipation, night sweats, insomnia, and anxiety.
 Acupuncture is a safe, natural, drug free therapy.

 Bauer Coslick, L.Ac. is proficiently trained in treating and working with cancer patients.
 He completed post graduate work at the Quest Center for Integrative Health in the Healing & Empowerment Program (HEP) treating patients surviving chronic and life threating illnesses such as breast cancer.
 Bauer went on to complete additional training from Memorial Sloan-Kettering in Integrative Oncology and the management of side effects associated with treatments for breast, colorectal, lung, and prostate cancer, as well as lymphoma, leukemia, and other cancer diagnoses.

 The latest on research from Memorial Sloan-Kettering and the efficacy of acupuncture.
 Click on the title to expand or collapse the articles.

 For many of the more than 100,000 individuals diagnosed with head and neck cancer each year in the United States, the cancer spreads from its primary location to lymph nodes in the neck.
 When this occurs, nerves known as spinal accessory nerves must also be removed along with the affected lymph node, which can lead to shoulder function problems.